crista/exercises-in-programming-style/22-tantrum/README.md

-Style #21
+Style #22
 ==============================

 Constraints:

-- Every single procedure and function checks the sanity of its arguments and refuses to work when the arguments are unreasonable
+- Every single procedure and function checks the sanity of its arguments and refuses to continue when the arguments are unreasonable, throwing an exception

-- All code blocks check for all possible errors and refuse to continue when things go wrong
+- All code blocks check for all possible errors, print out context-specific messages when errors occur, and pass the exceptions up the function call chain

 Possible names: